 Under state licensing requirements, a licensed CRCF is responsible for administering and monitoring participants' medication regimen.
-SCDHEC oversees the scope of medication monitoring, focusing on certain types of medications and medication usage patterns assessed during on-site compliance visits.
-SCDHEC completes medication monitoring routinely to include: a substance that has therapeutic effects, including, but not limited to, legend, non-legend, herbal products, over-the counter, nonprescription, vitamins, and nutritional supplements.
-SCDHEC additionally reviews medication storage, administration, receiving orders, security, interactions, and adverse reactions.
+DHEC oversees the scope of medication monitoring, focusing on certain types of medications and medication usage patterns.
+DHEC completes medication monitoring routinely to include: a substance that has therapeutic effects, including, but not limited to, legend, non-legend, herbal products, over-the counter, nonprescription, vitamins, and nutritional supplements.
+DHEC additionally reviews medication storage, administration, receiving orders, security, interactions, and adverse reactions.
 Facilities are required to maintain a Medication Administration Record report.

-After a medication administration issue is identified SCDHEC issues a citation.
+After a medication administration issue is identified DHEC issues a citation.
 The facility cited then must respond with a plan of correction within 15 days.
 The plan of correction must outline a specific time frame in which the problem was corrected or will be corrected, describe how problems were addressed, and indicate how the issue will be prevented in the future.
 Reports are provided to the SMA indicating problems noted with medication administration outcomes.

-If the facility under review has a history of compliance issues, SCDHEC monitors the facility more frequently.
-When there is a recurrence of a violation (Classes I-III) cited under the same section of the regulation as previously cited, SCDHEC conducts an onsite monitoring visit to the facility every 30-60 days.
+If the facility under review has a history of compliance issues, DHEC monitors the facility more frequently.
+When there is a recurrence of a violation (Classes I-III) cited under the same section of the regulation as previously cited, DHEC conducts an onsite monitoring visit to the facility every 30-60 days.